dhdaines/soundswallower-demo/README.md

 In other words, WebAudio is like everything else in the world of JavaScript and Web, it works for the use case it was invented for, and if your use case is different, tough luck, buddy.
-So our worklet just converts the obligatory 44.1kHz stereo 32-bit floating-point data (128 samples at a time! no soup for you!) into something more reasonable.
+So our worklet just converts the obligatory 44.1kHz stereo data (128 samples at a time! no soup for you!) into something more reasonable.
 In the future we might just let WebAudio do FFTs for us to avoid all this hassle.